FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To prevent ragging and create a safe, inclusive campus culture.
+To prevent ragging and foster a safe, inclusive, and supportive campus environment.

 Functions:

-- Prevents ragging and ensures a safe environment for students.
+• Prevents ragging and ensures a safe and welcoming environment for all students.

-- Conducts awareness programmes on the menace of ragging, its impact, consequences and redressal mechanism available.
+• Organizes awareness programmes on the menace of ragging, its impact, consequences, and available redressal mechanisms.

-- Takes appropriate disciplinary actions against the offenders.
-These actions may include counseling, warnings, fines, suspension, expulsion, or legal action, depending on the severity of the offense.
+• Implements disciplinary measures such as counselling, warnings, fines, suspension, expulsion, or legal proceedings, depending on the severity of the offense.

 11. EXTRA-CURRICULAR ACTIVITIES COMMITTEE